 Nemo shrugged.
 He didn’t understand anything Nakayama said, but shrugging seemed appropriate.

 “I must return to the Hurricane.
-I don’t belong here.
-But you do, and I need you to promise: keep centipedes from the other islanders.
-The next person mind-linked to the Hurricane might not be as lucky as you.”
+I don’t belong here—but you do, and I need you to promise: keep centipedes from the other islanders.
+The next person mind-linked to the Hurricane might not be so lucky as you.”
 She held the centipedes toward the capes and crossed her wings in an X. “Buu.”
 Nemo nodded.
 Nakayama extended the white point of one feather.
 “I’m bestowing a title upon you.
-When I built the Zephyrs, I meant to build more in many colors.
-When they agreed in intention, they’d work together to grow stronger.
+When I built the Zephyrs, I meant to build many more, in many colors.
+When they agreed in intention they’d work together to grow stronger.
 I started with the leader, Zephyr-Blue.”